Lum You: Execution

-On January 27, Governor Henry McBride rejected one of the petitions for clemency on procedural grounds, and on January 30 confirmed by wire that he would not be commuting You's sentence.
+On January 27, Governor Henry McBride rejected one of the petitions for clemency on procedural grounds, and on January 30 confirmed by wire that he would not be commuting Lum's sentence.
 Anticipation of the execution became so great that Roney was besieged with requests to attend.
 Roney issued 500 invitation cards, some examples of which survive.

-You's hanging proceeded as planned inside the courthouse of the county seat, South Bend, on the morning of January 31, 1902.
-Though it had been expected that he would break down, You ate fairly well that morning and went to the gallows without assistance.
+Lum's hanging proceeded as planned inside the courthouse of the county seat, South Bend, on the morning of January 31, 1902.
+Though it had been expected that he would break down, Lum ate fairly well that morning and went to the gallows without assistance.
 He bade his friends goodbye and then uttered his last words to his executioners: "Kill me good."
 The trap was sprung by means of a rope which, along with three dummy ropes, extended into an adjoining room.
 Each of the four executioners concealed in that room pulled his rope simultaneously, but only the sheriff knew which was the trigger.

-You's was the first and only official execution ever to take place in Pacific County.
+Lum's was the first and only official execution ever to take place in Pacific County.
 A month after his arrest, a new act of the Washington State Legislature took effect which required executions for any future crimes to be carried out at the Washington State Penitentiary in Walla Walla.

 Legacy

+Lum's grave is located along a road between South Bend and Raymond, next to the property of a deputy sheriff, Zack Brown, who had offered to bury Lum.
+Over the decades, local Chinese residents would frequently visit the grave and leave food at the site, which was then taken and eaten by Brown's son.
+A neighbor, Don Corcoran, stated that Lum's grave was dug up and desecrated by local teenagers at some point.
+In 2019, AmeriCorps stated that they were interested in building a memorial at Lum's grave, as they believed that he was given an unfair trial and penalty due to anti-Chinese sentiments at the time.

 Lum You's trial and execution attracted a great deal of contemporary publicity in Pacific County, and has since passed into the realm of folk legend.
 His story has been researched and recounted by local historians Ruth Dixon, Willard R. Espy, and Sydney Stevens.
-Espy, also a nationally renowned poet, memorialized You in a humorous epitaph.
-You was also the subject of a biographical play performed in the early 1980s, The Hanging of Lum You by the Oysterville-based Shoalwater Storytellers.
+Espy, also a nationally renowned poet, memorialized Lum in a humorous epitaph.
+Lum was also the subject of a biographical play performed in the early 1980s, The Hanging of Lum You by the Oysterville-based Shoalwater Storytellers.